PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
 <!-- -->
-- [May 2026] Our paper on Privacy-preserving Decentralized Identity has received the Best Paper Award at IEEE ICC 2026.🎖️🏆<br>
+- [May 2026] Our paper on Privacy-preserving Decentralized Identity has received the Best Paper Award at IEEE ICC 2026.🏆<br>
 Our paper ObliMIG on Oblivious Storage for Online Data Migration has been accepted by ICDCS 2026. <br>
 Our paper vProChain on Blockchain-based Provenance Verification in IIoT has been accepted by IEEE IoTJ.
 - [Apr.
 2026] Our paper LearnAlign on LLM Reinforcement Learning has been accepted by ACL 2026.
 - [Feb.
 2026] Our paper CLBP on 6G-based V2V Communications has been accepted by IEEE TMC.
 - [Dec.
 2025] I am elected to join the CCF Technical Committee on Blockchain.
 - [Nov.
-2025] I am honored to receive the IEEE Outstanding Service Award.🎖️🏆
+2025] I am honored to receive the IEEE Outstanding Service Award.🏆
 - [Oct.
 2025] I am serving as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2025)</a>.
 Welcome submissions!
 - [Sep.
 2025] I have been recognized among <a href="https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/8" target="_blank">the World’s Top 2% Scientists</a> by Stanford University.
 - [Aug.
 2025] Our paper on Hexapod Robot Contorl has received the Best Student Paper Award at IEEE ICIA 2025.
-Congratulations to Shichang Huang!🎖️🏆 <br>
+Congratulations to Shichang Huang!🏆 <br>
 Our paper on Blockchain-based DID Management has received the Best Workshop Paper Award at BCRA 2025.
-Congratulations to Jiamin Deng!🎖️🏆 <br>
+Congratulations to Jiamin Deng!🏆 <br>
 I am serving as a Program Chair of <a href="https://bcra-conf.github.io/2025/program/panelBWEB3/" target="_blank">International Workshop on Blockchain and Web 3.0 (BWEB3 2025)</a>.
 Welcome submissions! <br>
 - [Jul.
 2025] Our paper on Defenses against AI-generated Visual Media has been accepted by ACM CSUR. <br>
 Our paper on Deep Reinforcement Learning for Task Allocation has been accepted by Computer Communications.